Assam breaks all records in poll seizures, items worth over Rs 110cr confiscated so far | Education

 However, he did not share the number of persons who were detained and arrested in connection with the FIRs.

 Regarding MCC violations, Khade said, ''A total of 2,696 cases have been registered.
-Out of these, 1,272 cases have been registered online through a civil app of which 908 cases are correct.''
+Out of these, 1,272 cases have been registered online through cVigil app of which 908 cases have been found to be correct.''
 After the polls were notified on February 26, all constituencies in Assam formed a minimum of three Static Surveillance Teams (SST) and Flying Squads (FS) each, with some even having six such teams.

 While the first phase of elections was held on March 27, polling for 39 seats will be held in the second phase on April 1, and 40 in the third and final phase on April 6.